-The directors are responsible for ensuring the Annual Report and the financial statements are made available on a website.
+The directors are responsible for ensuring the annual report and the financial statements are made available on a website.
 Financial statements are published on the Company's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements, which may vary from legislation in other jurisdictions.
 The maintenance and integrity of the Company's website is the responsibility of the directors.
 The directors' responsibility also extends to the ongoing integrity of the financial statements contained therein.

-Directors' Report
+Information from Directors' Report

-The directors are pleased to submit their Annual Report and audited accounts for the year ended 30 September 2013.
+The directors are pleased to submit their annual report and audited accounts for the year ended 30 September 2013.

-The Strategic Report starting on page 5 contains details of the principal activities of the Company and includes the Operating Review which provides detailed information on the development of the Group's business during the year and indications of likely future developments.
+The Strategic Report contains details of the principal activities of the Company and includes the Operating Review which provides detailed information on the development of the Group's business during the year and indications of likely future developments.